rdargali/dfwkurds/VERCEL_DEPLOYMENT.md

 **Missing Icons:**
 - PWA icons are optional for initial deployment
 - Site will work without them
-- Generate icons later using `scripts/generate-icons.js`
+- Generate icons later using the scripts in the main README

 ## Post-Deployment

 1. **Update Domain References:**
-   - Update `src/app/sitemap.ts` with your actual domain
+   - Set `NEXT_PUBLIC_SITE_URL` environment variable in Vercel (recommended)
-   - Update `public/robots.txt` with your actual domain
+   - Or manually update `src/app/sitemap.ts` and `public/robots.txt` with your actual domain
-   - Or set `NEXT_PUBLIC_SITE_URL` environment variable

 2. **Test the Site:**
    - Visit your deployed URL